Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/dsp-lib-func.rst

 |                      |                | as a power of 2       |                            |
 +----------------------+----------------+-----------------------+----------------------------+

-TT_DATA: Supports only the 3 types listed.
+**TT_DATA**: Supports only the 3 types listed.
 For real-only FFT/IFFT operation, consider using the library element widget_real2complex to convert real-only data to complex and vice versa.

-TT_TWIDDLE: Is entirely determined by the choice of TT_DATA.
+**TT_TWIDDLE**: Is entirely determined by the choice of TT_DATA.

-TP_POINT_SIZE: Must be a power of 2 with a minimum value of 16.
+**TP_POINT_SIZE**: Must be a power of 2 with a minimum value of 16.
 The maximum value supported by the library element is 65536, but the achievable maximum will be determined by mapping limitations.
 For instance, a single tile implementation can achieve a maximum of 4096, but this may require single rather than pingpong window interfaces depending on data type.

-TP_SHIFT: Can be used to implement the 1/N scaling of an IFFT.
+**TP_SHIFT**: Can be used to implement the 1/N scaling of an IFFT.

-TP_CASC_LEN: Splits the FFT/IFFT operation over multiple kernels in series, with each subsequent kernel being placed on an adjacent tile.
+**TP_CASC_LEN**: Splits the FFT/IFFT operation over multiple kernels in series, with each subsequent kernel being placed on an adjacent tile.
 This is to achieve higher throughput.

-TP_PARALLEL_POWER: If greater than 0, TP_CASC_LEN applies to the subframe FFT rather than the FFT as a whole.
-For instance, with TP_POINT_SIZE=16384 and TP_PARALLEL_POWER = 3 there will be 8 subframe FFTs each of point size 2048.
-The TP_CASC_LEN in this case would be limited to 6 for integer TT_DATA types and 11 for TT_DATA = cfloat.

-TP_DYN_PT_SIZE: When set to static point size all data will be expected in frames of TP_POINT_SIZE data samples, though multiple frames may be input together using TP_WINDOW_VSIZE.
+**TP_DYN_PT_SIZE**: When set to static point size all data will be expected in frames of TP_POINT_SIZE data samples, though multiple frames may be input together using TP_WINDOW_VSIZE.
 When set to dynamic point size each _window_ must be preceeded by a 256bit header to describe the run-time parameters of that window.
 Note that TP_WINDOW_VSIZE described the number of samples in a window so does not include this header.
 The format of the header is described in Table 5.
 When TP_DYN_PT_SIZE =1 TP_POINT_SIZE describes the maximum point size which may be input.

 *Table 5*: Header Format